-In Revel not far from Durfort is the second oldest covered market in France.
-It is said that it has remained open every Saturday for one thousand years.
-This market is the meeting point for the local village communities who gather to sell their produce, to barter and trade goods of all kinds from beds to baskets.
+In Revel is the second oldest covered market in France.
+It is said that it has remained open every Saturday for over six hundred years.
+This market is the meeting point for the local village communities and farmers who gather to sell their produce, to barter and trade goods of all kinds from beds to baskets.
 Here you can buy a live chicken or a fresh cooked one straight from the roasting spit.

 There are fresh locally grown vegetables and herbs sourced directly from small agricultural co-ops which are the backbone of French rural life.
 Cheese, Fish, Wine, Flowers, Olives of every shape and size and flavour .